The state of Oklahoma provides several veteran benefits. This page explains those benefits.

 Veterans or their unremarried surviving spouses get five points added to their employment test.
 Disabled war veterans get ten points, and disabled war veterans with at least a 30 percent disability are automatically placed at the top of the selection list.

 Oklahoma resident veterans with a VA disability of at least 60 percent can get free hunting & fishing licenses.

 Those with a VA disability of less than 60 percent can get a lifetime hunting & fishing license for $200.

 Active duty military personnel and their dependents, can buy hunting & fishing licenses at the resident rate.

 Free Admission To State Owned Or Operated Parks & Museums

-All honorably discharged Veterans who are currently Oklahoma residents shall be allowed free admission to all state-owned or state-operated parks and museums.
+Honorably discharged Oklahoma resident veterans get free admission to all state owned or operated parks and museums.

 Visit the Oklahoma Department of Veterans Affairs website for more information on any of these programs.